-- A price-based unit has the option to choose cost-based start-up and no-load fees.
-A price-based unit that chooses the cost based option may change the start-up and noload fees daily.
-A priced-based unit that chooses the price based option will continue to be able to change the start-up and no-load fees twice a year. - The choice between using cost-based and price-based startup and no-load fees can be made twice a year during the same open enrollment window (on or before 1200 hours March 31 for the period April 1 through September 30 and on or before 1200 hours September 30 for the period October 1 through March 31).
+- A price-based unit has the option to choose cost-based startup and no-load fees.
+A price-based unit that chooses the cost-based option may specify the startup and no-load fees for each hour and update those values in real-time in accordance with the rules defined in Section 9.1 of this Manual.
+A priced-based unit that chooses the price based option will continue to be able to change the startup and no-load fees twice a year. - The choice between using cost-based and price-based startup and no-load fees can be made twice a year during the open enrollment window (on or before 1100 hours March 31 for the period April 1 through September 30 and on or before 1100 hours September 30 for the period October 1 through March 31).
 Period 1 is defined as the period of time beginning April 1 and ending September 30.
 Period 2 is defined as the period of time beginning October 1 and ending March 31.
-If a priced based unit chooses the cost-based start-up and no-load fees option, the decision cannot be changed until the next open enrollment period takes place. - When a unit or part of a unit is designated as Maximum Emergency (ME), this means that the referenced output levels may require extraordinary procedures and that the designated MW is available to PJM only when PJM requests Maximum Emergency Generation.
-Designation of a unit or a portion of a unit as ME should be based on the real operating characteristics of the unit and not be used to withhold all or a portion of the capacity of a unit from the Day-ahead Market.
+If a priced based unit chooses the cost-based startup and no-load fees option, the decision cannot be changed until the next open enrollment period takes place. - o Resources enrolled in the ESR participation model cannot have startup and no load costs entered.